Updated: June 17, 2021

 Furthermore, I always keep in mind that frustration may lead to aggression and procrastination.
 Remembering so helps me act consciously without negativity and delay.

-When your goals seems to be so near yet so far, take positivity from the small accomplishments you’ve already attained and learn to also reward your efforts, not just your results.
+When your goals seem to be so near yet so far, take positivity from the small accomplishments you’ve already attained and learn to also reward your efforts, not just your results.

 In the end, when you finally achieve your goals, you’ll find yourself stronger in character and more ready to face greater challenges.